mindspore-ai/docs/docs/mindformers/docs/source_en/appendix/conf_files.md

 ### Callbacks Configuration

-MindFormers provides encapsulated Callbacks function class, mainly to achieve to return to the model training state and output in the model training process, save the model weight file and other operations.
+MindSpore Transformers provides encapsulated Callbacks function class, mainly to achieve to return to the model training state and output in the model training process, save the model weight file and other operations.
 Currently the following Callbacks function class is supported.

 1. MFLossMonitor